Educational psychology WF-PS-N-PWY

 Knowledge:

-for grade 2: student does not have a basic knowledge of diagnostic techniques used in the study of the educational environment
+for grade 2: student does not have a basic knowledge of educational problems; the student didn't acquire knowledge about educational methods

 Skills:

-for grade 5: student knows how to use discussed in class research tools in practice; is able to synthesize data obtained using different research tools; efficiently interprets the obtained results and can refer them to the wider knowledge about individual and his educational environment as well as the data available in the scientific literature; on the basis of the obtained results is able to deduce the relationship between the development and functioning of individual and the properties of his environment, as well as identify the types and causes of potential problems; is able to identify problems and plan ways of psychological counseling for individual and his educational environment
+for grade 5: student is able to deduce the relationship between the development and functioning of individual and the properties of his environment, as well as identify the types and causes of potential problems; is able to identify problems and plan ways of psychological counseling for individual and his educational environment

 Competencies:

-sensitivity to ethical issues related to practical activities (diagnosis, psychological counseling) of educational psychologist, and concern for maintaining standards of use of research tools (tests and questionnaires) in the diagnosis of the educational environment is assessed, as well as his self-motivation to broaden the knowledge of educational psychology and researche in educational psychology
+sensitivity to ethical issues related to practical activities (diagnosis, psychological counseling) of educational psychologist, and concern for maintaining standards of contact with the educational environment is assessed, as well as his self-motivation to broaden the knowledge of educational psychology and researche in educational psychology

 Practical placement